franreyn/pimaonline-strataui/docs/how-to-dev/widgets/slider.md

         hideSlidesAndDots(sliderItems, sliderDots, currentSlide);
         // Ensure the current slide is displayed sliderItems[currentSlide].style.display = "block";
-        // Add the 'active' class to the current dot sliderDot.classList.add("active");
+        // Add the "active" class to the current dot sliderDot.classList.add("active");
         // Call the function to align the slide content if necessary totalSlideContentHeight(sliderItems[currentSlide]);